 Thankful for the info, Mary admitted, “I wasn’t sure what kind they were.
 I'm really not up on my berries.
 Here, feel free to snitch a few of these."

-Catherine happily did snitch one, saying, "Oh, these are so sweet, just as I remembered."
+Hmmm, appreciating the offer, Catherine happily snitched one, saying, "Oh, these are so sweet, just as I remembered."

-Vincent tried some too, and said, "Yes, quite delicious!"
+Upon saying he would like to sample the berries as well, Vincent tried some, and said, "Yes, quite delicious!"

 As the two kept snitching, Mary saw her berry supply quickly depleting...and so she offered, "You know you can have the fun of picking some for yourselves, right behind the cabin!"